 Johannesburg (or Joburg, as the city is commonly known) is the rhythmic centre at the heart of South Africa.
 Expats moving to Johannesburg will find themselves not only in the country's economic engine room, but also in one of the foremost financial centres in Africa.

-Well-known for its role in South Africa's tumultuous history, the city is founded on gold, dust, contrast and conflict.
+Well known for its role in South Africa's tumultuous history, the city is founded on gold, dust, contrast and conflict.
 The pace of life in Joburg can be frenetic as business people pursue their ambitions and consumers shop with apparent abandon.
-The nickname eGoli, given to the city by locals, means "place of gold" and refers not just to the gold found below the ground but also the proliferation of wealth above it.
+The nickname eGoli, given to the city by locals, means 'place of gold' and refers not just to the gold found below the ground but also to the proliferation of wealth above it.